 I started getting invited on rides and then longer trips and while this was a lot of fun, it wasn't necessarily the best way to go about learning to ride as a rookie, as I realized that I'd started to learn some bad habits.
 These bad habits were eventually going to get me in trouble in the wrong situation.

-Almost by chance, I ended up coming in contact with a company called SA Adventure which specializes in organizing and administering off-road tours and training for both adventure motorcycles and 4x4s.
-So after a little bit of deliberation, I decided that I needed this training if I was going to have a safe and prolonged adventure biking career, and I signed myself up for one of SA Adventure’s training weekends.
+Almost by chance, I ended up coming in contact with a company called Motorrad Adventures which specializes in organizing and administering off-road tours and training for adventure motorcycles.
+So after a little bit of deliberation, I decided that I needed this training if I was going to have a safe and prolonged adventure biking career, and I signed myself up for one of Motorrad Adventure’s training weekends.
 This weekend was in partnership with a very highly qualified and experienced BMW Motorrad instructor by the name of Mike Grimsted, who runs the Boulders Lodge and Adventure Academy in Fouriesburg very near to Clarens.
-Mike has over 13 years of motorcycle training experience and it just so happens that Mike's son, Brandon was part of the South African team that won the international BMW GS Trophy in New Zealand in 2020.
+Mike has over 13 years of motorcycle training experience and it just so happens that Mike's son, Brendon was part of the South African team that won the international BMW GS Trophy in New Zealand in 2020.
 Therefore it’s not really necessary to introduce Mike any further as his credentials speak on his behalf.
 He has trained champions!

 The Weekend

 We embarked for Fouriesburg on Friday morning from Johannesburg and arrived at around 3 pm to start to settle in and get the bikes prepped and ready for the weekend.
-This entailed taking off mirrors, screens and deflating tires.
+This entailed taking off mirrors, and screens.

 Once the bikes were prepped we immediately jumped into a theory session with Mike where he explained to us different accessories, balance, body position and a very important discussion on tyre choice, it's basically just a precursor to the next two days.
 This gave us some context to what we were about to embark on and allowed us to manage expectations in terms of what would be expected of us and how hard we were going to be pushing ourselves.